SOCY 3401: Field Methods

 - Off-Campus Access

 The majority of resources mentioned on this guide are subscription based, but all should be accessible by following the links on this page or from the library catalog.
-When off-campus, you will be asked for your identikey and password to log in, but if you prefer you can actually use the VPN (described on the page above) to access all the resources as well.
+When off-campus, you will be asked for your identikey and password to log in, but if you prefer you can actually use the VPN (described on the page above) to access all the resources.

 Think before you search!
 No matter which search tool you use (databases, Google, etc.), it always helps to have a search strategy.
 A little planning at the beginning of your research process will save time.
 Frame your search strategy in terms of the data pieces you will need.

 Think of alternative words to each of your topics.
 For example, you might be interested in "undergraduates."
 Think of a broader term, like "student" or "college student."
 Or maybe think of a narrower term, such as "Freshman" "Sophomore" "Junior" or "Senior."
 You can use a thesauri or reference book to help you think of a additional terms.

 Need help finding background on a particular topic?
 Try Reference Universe CU to find an overview of a topic.